Chapter 14 - The Good, the True and the Beautiful

 I had always thought this story of Eve’s transgression was a bit much.
 Once again women were being blamed for all the trouble.
 So, God supposedly imbues the two of them with a sense of curiosity and then tells them they can do anything EXCEPT eat from the tree of knowledge.
 I always thought that was a bit of set up.
 It was like telling a kid not to push the red button.
 Of course, it’s the first thing they will do.
 Second, the “sinful” world they fell into was filled with suffering and pain.
 What God in his/her right mind would create an existence like that?
 Unless, there was some other purpose to it.

-As Ken explored these myths of the “fall” he realized they did not align with the way the entire Kosmos was moving forward.
+As Ken explored these myths of the “fall” he realized they did not align with the way the entire Kosmos was expanding.
 The Kosmos was expanding in complexity (intelligence) and compassion, not falling back to some imagined perfect state.
 This was the first story of an Integral view that impacted me.
 If intelligence was expanding every day I reasoned that the purpose of us being here is to make some contribution to all of that.
 At least it seemed like a much more hopeful story to me than the fall with all its suffering and sin.

-In all the things I was bringing forward in my projects, I realized the Evolution of Intelligence was the common theme I was interested in.
+In all the things I was bringing forward in my projects, I realized the Evolution of Expanding Intelligence was the common theme I was interested in.
 And the purpose of the suffering part?
 TO GROW.
 In this life it is my experience that we live in creative tension between love and challenges.
 In those challenges we are forced to grow in an attempt to find our better angels.
 In this act, we add to the intelligence of this world as well as ourselves.
 It is still a story that most in the world has not heard, let alone live by.
 Thus I called my experimental site… The Evolution of Intelligence – Storycatching the Now and Future.

 Mid Term Elections 2018 – Vote Common Good